20 Jun Decarbonization Ion Exchange

 Scale Deposits in Water Kettle and Heater Coils

 It is useful to understand the basic chemistry behind the formation of scale in order to understand how different control technologies work.
-This article provides an overview of scale formation chemistry and discusses a hydrogen-based ion exchange process known as decarbonisation.
+This article provides an overview of scale formation chemistry and discusses a hydrogen-based ion exchange process known as decarbonization.

 A Tale of Two Families